rlintott/gba-mu/README.md

 The emulator is a work in progress and there are many `TODO` comments scattered around the code, feel free make a PR for these or any other code cleanups, style improvements, efficiency improvements.

+[Here](https://guides.github.com/introduction/flow/) is an overview of the workflow to use when contributing.

+1. Create a new feature branch off of current master
+2. Implement your feature and test it
+3. Create a PR into master for review

 ## Resources